-The Exchange filed a proposal to amend the Market Data section of its fee schedule to lower the Internal Distribution 5 fees and to adopt per User fees for two market data products, the Cboe One Summary Feed and the ETF Implied Liquidity Feed.
+The Exchange filed a proposal to a mend [sic] the Market Data section of its fee schedule to lower the Internal Distribution fees and to adopt per User fees for the Cboe One Summary Feed.

 The text of the proposed rule change is available at the Exchange's website at www.markets.cboe.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.